Pines & Armstrong, Fostering Innovation

 Becoming a Model Hospital

-“My goal is to see the hospital become an innovation center developing better tools for the primary caregivers, and more technology access for inner city residents,” Armstrong explains.
+“My goal is to see the hospital become an innovation center developing better tools for the primary caregivers, and more technology access for inner city residents,” he explains.
 “The area surrounding MLKCH is very low-tech, and the hospital’s mission includes raising the bar on connectivity for the whole community.
 This, in turn, allows the hospital to engage in more effective outreach.”

-Pines speaks of the need for additional equipment.
+Denise speaks of the need for additional equipment.
 “It’s been thought that the hospital would share resources with the county facility that’s nearby, but there are things we need 24/7,” she says.
 “For example, we have one CT scanner and we need another.
 While one is being used for a procedure, the other can be in use for emergency diagnostics—more problems can be solved faster.”

-“I’ve worked with lots of corporations, organizations, associations, and unions,” continues Pines, who now heads up denise+pines inc., a brand strategy, media development, and event production firm.
+“I’ve worked with lots of corporations, organizations, associations, and unions,” continues Denise, who now heads up denise+pines inc., a brand strategy, media development, and event production firm.
 “As a board member, I can bring resources to the foundation that will help make sure we become an even better state-of-the-art facility.”

 “We have to be open to new ideas all of the time.
 Healthcare is constantly changing; there will always be new ways of doing things.
 That’s why it’s called practicing medicine.” —Denise Pines